 Common NFL bets

 The NFL is the biggest game in town for sportsbooks, and bettors have plenty of items on the menu to choose from as a result.
-Each of the main bets has its own specific nuances that you’ll need to grasp in order to place your wagers with more confidence.
+Each of the main bets has its own specific nuances that you’ll need to grasp to place your wagers with more confidence.
 Here are the top ways to bet on the NFL.

 NFL point spreads are a huge driver of action at sportsbooks.
 The spread refers to a number that the sportsbook sets and that you need to account for in your wager.
 You can choose the favorite minus that number or the underdog plus the same number.
 Here is an example of an NFL spread bet you could see at FanDuel sportsbook Ohio: